coderhelpfromtwitter/EZ-lang/ReadMe.txt

 1: Click your ez file.
 2: Drag it to your interpreter.
 On Windows it is ez.exe but on Mac/Linux it is ez.out.
 3: Watch your code run.

+## Known Bugs

+1. You may have to change the permissions on the interpreter file.
+An ez fix is to right click your interpreter file, click properties, and make sure you can execute it as a program.